Young Union: Political Positions

 The JU supports intergenerational equity in the areas of pension and health care system reforms, proposing to complement these systems with capital-based private accounts in order to address fiscal problems such as Germany's debt-to-GDP ratio.
 The JU views labor-market liberalization as an effective means to battle unemployment.
 It favors university tuition fees, and has expressed support for the Center Against Expulsions in Berlin.

+Foreign policy

-In foreign policy, the JU is committed to a German-American security alliance, and has called for Germany to participate in the War against Iraq.
+In foreign policy, the JU is committed to a German-American security alliance, and called for Germany to participate in the War against Iraq.
 It opposes Turkey's full membership in the European Union, preferring for them to have a privileged partnership with the EU.